Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Mint

-Mint makes money by showing ads on their website and the mobile app.
+Mint makes money by showing ads on its website and the mobile app.
 They don’t show a lot of ads like some sites but they are there to help keep the site and app free.

 Quicken

-Quicken’s software and Simplifi app are not free to use.
+Quicken’s desktop software and Simplifi app are not free to use.
 The software packages also come with a companion app on iOS and Android.

 The basic Quicken software package is called “Starter” and is currently priced at $35.99 a year.
 The other packages go up in price.